AbdullahOztoprak/AbdullahOztoprak/experience/siemens-internship.md

    Set up Debian virtual machines, practiced real networking, LVM, RAID, and used VirtualBox snapshots—gaining confidence in infrastructure from scratch.

 - 🔁 **Automation & DevOps**
-   Built CI/CD pipelines in Jenkins (master–agent style!), integrated Git, ran builds, and used Docker for painless test environments, so delivery was always fast and smooth.
+   Built CI/CD pipelines in Jenkins (master–agent), integrated Git, ran builds, and used Docker for painless test environments, so delivery was always fast and smooth.

 - 🛡️ **Hands On Security**
-   Ran real security audits with Lynis, hardened systems, improved SSH defense, and boosted security scores for peace of mind.
+   Ran real security audits with Lynis, hardened systems, improved SSH defense and boosted security scores for peace of mind.

 - 🐧 **Linux Mastery**
-   Navigated the essentials: APT, DPKG, critical commands, user management, and even the mysteries of the Linux boot process.
+   Navigated the essentials: APT, DPKG, critical commands, user management and even the mysteries of the Linux boot process.

 - 📡 **IoT in Action**
-   Flashed and configured Raspberry Pis, set up remote shell access, and even ran Pi OS in VirtualBox to develop and test safely.
+   Flashed and configured Raspberry Pis, set up remote shell access and even ran Pi OS in VirtualBox to develop and test safely.

 - 🛠️ **Advanced Infrastructure**
-   Explored BIOS vs UEFI, the boot journey, systemd, and rolled out company software and machines with real hands on practice.
+   Explored BIOS vs UEFI, the boot journey, systemd and rolled out company software and machines with real hands on practice.

 - ⚠️ **Risk Awareness**
-   Learned to spot digital risks, interpret security reports, and create actionable documentation to keep systems safe and smart.
+   Learned to spot digital risks, interpret security reports and create actionable documentation to keep systems safe and smart.

 ---